The E Major scale contains the following notes:

 F# – G# – C# – D#

-If you are interested in learning about modes and guitar scales, it should be pointed out that the E major scale is effectively the same scale as the E ionian scale.
-For the purpose of the series of lessons on guitar modes, we are going to treat E ionian and E major as an identical scale.
+If you are interested in learning about modes and guitar scales, it should be pointed out that the E Major scale is effectively the same scale as the E ionian scale.
+For the purpose of the series of lessons on guitar modes, we are going to treat E ionian and E Major as identical scales (which they are).

 5 CAGED Positions for E Major Scale

-Now to look at the 5 different positions along the fretboard.
+Now let’s look at the 5 different positions along the fretboard.